gracehoppercenter/ict/docs/f25/courses/itd110/goals/session24.md

 - The four layers of the TCP/IP Model, and what they each do
     - Application Layer:
         - HTTP request/response cycle, GET vs POST requests
+        - The World Wide Web is just an application that runs over the internet
     - Transport Layer:
         - TCP vs UDP
     - Internet Layer: